thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 - Install PostgreSQL using Homebrew.
 - Start a PostgreSQL server using Homebrew Services.
 - Use command line tools to manage databases in a PostgreSQL cluster.
-- Use SQL to manage databases in a PostgreSQL cluster.
+- Use the PostgreSQL REPL to manage databases in a PostgreSQL cluster.
-- Use SQL to manage tables in a database.
+- Use the PostgreSQL REPL to manage tables in a database.
-- Use SQL to manage rows in a table.
+- Use the PostgreSQL REPL to manage rows in a table.

 ## What's the difference between data and information?